Core Concepts for Grief-Sensitive Care

 Fear of Failure

-For many healthcare professionals, fear is closely tied to another unspoken concern: failure.
-Even when outcomes are medically inevitable, the death of a patient can feel personal, particularly within systems that prioritize cure over comfort.
+For many healthcare professionals, fear can be closely tied to another unspoken concern: failure.
+Even when outcomes are medically inevitable, the death of a patient can feel personal.

 “Every time a patient dies, a part of me feels like I failed.”

-When fear of judgment or perceived failure is not acknowledged, it can make grief more difficult to recognize, name, and respond to in oneself and others.
-Reframing outcomes and normalizing the challenges that can come from working in high-stakes environments can help mitigate these fears.
+When fear of failure or judgment goes unacknowledged, it can make grief harder to recognize and respond to in oneself and others.
+Reframing outcomes and normalizing the challenges of high-stakes work can help mitigate this pressure.

 Joy

-Grief is often assumed to involve only sadness, anger, or despair, but the emotional experience is more layered than that.
+Grief is often associated with emotions such as sadness, anger, or despair, but the emotional experience is more complex and varied.

-People may also experience moments of levity, laughter, gratitude, or joy alongside grief.
+People may also experience moments of levity, laughter, gratitude, or joy alongside grief, and some may use humor as a way of coping.

 People only think ‘sad,’ like, ‘you’re sad.’
 But I feel like feeling happiness of memories is part of it, too.